domangep/PFC2025-Solution/README.md

 PowerBuilder Foundation Classes

-To get the PBLs, download the first zip file from the Releases tab.
+To get the source code, download the zip file from the Releases tab.

 If you would like to contribute to the project, please watch this video: